Flavours of Memory

-Hong Kong printmaker, illustrator and independent publisher.
-In 2018, DRY RUN PRESS, an independent publishing house, was established.
-So far, it has published more than 10 screen printing publications, and participated in many joint exhibitions in Seoul, South Korea, and Tokyo, Japan.
+A Hong Kong-based printmaker, illustrator, and independent publisher.
+In 2018, he founded the independent press DRY RUN PRESS, which has since published over 10 screen-printed publications and participated in numerous group exhibitions in Seoul, Tokyo, and other cities.

-Illustrator, zine maker, manga artist and visual recorder.
-Born and raised in Hong Kong, she draws inspiration from her natural sense of humor, extensive reading of literature and history, and careful observation of everyday behaviors.
+An illustrator, zine maker, comic artist, and visual documentarian.
+A native Hongkonger, her creative inspiration primarily stems from her innate sense of humour, extensive reading in literature and history, and keen observation of everyday life.

 Product Description